sebastienrousseau/libyml/README.md

 [![Codecov][codecov-badge]][08]
 [![Build Status][build-badge]][09]

 LibYML is a Rust library for working with YAML data, forked from [unsafe-libyaml][01].
-It provides a safe and efficient interface for parsing, serializing, and manipulating YAML documents.
+It offers a safe and efficient interface for parsing, emitting, and manipulating YAML data.

-This project has been renamed to [LibYML][00] for simplicity and to avoid confusion with the original [unsafe-libyaml][01] crate, which is now archived and no longer maintained.

 ## Features